Shudufhadzo Musida

 Shudufhadzo Musida (born 18 July 1996) is a South African model and beauty pageant titleholder who was crowned Miss South Africa 2020.
-She is the second title holder from the province of Limpopo - the first being Bokang Montjane.
-She is the first title holder whose first language is Venda, and was selected to represent South Africa in Miss World 2022.
+She is the second title holder from the province of Limpopo, the first being Bokang Montjane.

+She is the first title holder whose first language is Tshivenda, and was selected to represent South Africa in Miss World 2022.
+She was placed in the top 40.
 Musida is the first bald woman to win Miss South Africa.
 She is a dedicated advocate and spokeswoman for mental health awareness and empowering women and children.

 Early life

 Shudufhadzo Musida was born on 18 July 1996.
 She is from Ha-Masia village, Vhembe District Municipality of the Limpopo province.
-Musida studied at the University of Pretoria where she earned a Bachelor of Social Science degree in Philosophy, Politics and Economics.
+Musida studied at the University of Pretoria where she earned a Bachelor of Social Science degree in philosophy, Politics and Economics.
 Before winning Miss South Africa, she was completing an Honours degree in International Relations at the University of Witwatersrand.
 She is one of two sisters; her mother Thandi is a real estate agent.
 She values her Venda heritage and enjoys traditional Venda cuisine.